hbvj99/hbvj99.github.io/_posts/2019/2019-11-04-nettv-box-hack.md

 This is the solid alternative, let me explain.
 We are going to bypass and access the hidden [Google play store](https://play.google.com/) to install other Android apps.
 This is relatively easy and we aren't modifying firmware this time so we can install updates from ISPs in future without a problem.

-> We can do this because NeTv devices are simply an Android TV limited by third party software and we are going to bypass this.
+> We can do this because NeTv devices are simply an Android TV OS skin limited by third party software and we are going to bypass this.

 Steps to follow;
 1. First, grab the USB mouse and keyboard and attach both to the device backside USB ports.
 Disconnect the LAN Ethernet port from the device and connect to your wifi by navigating to net tv settings>network.